What are the school hours?

 Is there a Summer School?

-Yes, Craig offers a morning academic program during the month of July for both elementary and high school students.
+Yes, Craig offers a morning academic program during July for both elementary and high school students.
 An enrichment program, which meets in the afternoon during July, is offered to elementary school students at the Mountain Lakes campus.

 What types of extracurricular activities does The Craig Lower School offer?